Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-SS problem

 \begin{proof} Theorem~\ref{thm:MinSum} asserts that the instance $G'$ returned by Algorithm~\ref{algo:MinSum} is an optimal augmented instance for $G$.
 Let $M_{opt}$ be a \SSM\ in $G_{opt}$.
 Applying Claim~\ref{cl:mustBeMatched}, we know that $M_{opt}$ must match all residents in $\RRM$.
 If $M_{opt}$ matches any resident $r\notin \RRM$, then $M_{opt}$ must match more than $|\RRM|$ many residents for the instance $G_{opt}$.
-Using Claim~\ref{cl:UnderSubscribed}, we observe that any hospital $h$ that is under-subscribed in $M'$ w.r.t. $q(h)$ is matched to at most $|M'(h)|$ many residents in $M_{opt}$.
+Using Claim~\ref{cl:UnderSubscribed}, we observe that any hospital $h$ that is under-subscribed in $M'$ with respect to $q(h)$ is matched to at most $|M'(h)|$ many residents in $M_{opt}$.
 Thus, the matching $M_{opt}$ must match $r$ to a hospital $h$ such that $|M'(h)|\ge q(h)$.
 Therefore, the total increase in quotas by $G_{opt}$ is more than that of $G'$.
 This contradicts the optimality of $G_{opt}$. \end{proof}